JNRowe/jnrowe-misc/doc/removed.rst

 ``gistapi``
 '''''''''''

-    Masked for removal because the dependencies in new releases are unsupportable.
+    Masked for removal because the dependencies in new releases aren't supported on our deploy systems.

 :Reason: Culled
 :Commit: df715ff0624155460d12a74d245a4d4418794306